seh-GAH-toh/Pumpkin-Website/CONTRIBUTING.md

   Ensure your code adheres to our project structure and style guidelines.
   Write clear and concise commit messages that describe your changes.

+### Adding a Translation

+Below are instructions for adding a new language translation for the documentation.

+1. Create a new locale file in `docs/.vitepress/`. (e.g. `fr.ts` for a French translation)
+2. Translate the content and update all links with the appropriate language code (refer to the Dutch translation for an example).
+3. Register the new locale in `docs/.vitepress/config.ts`.
+4. Duplicate English documentation folder (`docs/en/`) and rename it to your language's ISO code. (e.g. `en`,`nl`)
+5. Translate all documentation files in the newly created folder.
+6. Configure the typo check to skip the translation files in `.typos.toml`.

 ### Additional Information

 We encourage you to comment on existing issues and pull requests to share your thoughts and provide feedback.